icerpc/icerpc-csharp/certs/README.md

 # IceRPC SSL Certificates

-This directory contains SSL certificates used by the tests and example applications from this repository.
-These certificates are for testing purposes only and should **never** be used in a production environment.
+This directory contains SSL certificates that are used by the tests and example applications in this repository.
+These certificates are intended for testing purposes only and should **never** be used in a production environment.